aashishravindran/PacketLossAnalysis/README.md

 2) time_sync_main
 3) pmf_main_driver

-#Loss Aggregation
+# Loss Aggregation:
 Loss aggregation is done  to "aggregate" frame loss across receivers.
 What this essentially means is that we assign a unique value in the raneg of 1-16 for a receiver combination.
 For example if all the receivers get a particular frame, the value '1' is assigned.
 Essentially since there are four recv in the experimental setup and each recv can either get a frame or not get a we get 2^4 =16 values

-#Probabilty Mass Function:
+# Probabilty Mass Function:
 Pmf is a great measure for statistical analysis.
 We use Pmf to identify patterns in loss burst len and interval .This is done at Run level and a receiver level